alvesRenan/rest-golang-test/README.md

 =)

 #### TODO
- - Refactor the container.go in the same way as the scenario.go
+ - Add the docker connection
- - Change the 'container' route to use the sqlite
+ - Create the containers from the json requests
+ - Log the received requests and possible errors